ropensci/ijtiff/README.md

 The goal of the `ijtiff` R package is to correctly import TIFF files that were saved from *ImageJ* and to write TIFF files than can be correctly read by *ImageJ*.
 It may also satisfy some non-*ImageJ* TIFF requirements that you might have.
 This is not an extension of the original `tiff` package; it behaves differently.
 Hence, if this package isn't satisfying your TIFF needs, it's definitely worth checking out the original `tiff` package.

+#### Frames and Channels in TIFF files

+-   In a volumetric image, *frames* are typically the different z-slices.
+In a time-stack of images (i.e. a video), each frame represents a time-point.
+-   There is one *channel* per colour.
+A conventional colour image is made up of 3 colour channels: red, green and blue.
+A grayscale (black and white) image has just one channel.
+It's possible to acquire two channels (e.g. red an blue but not green), five channels (e.g. infrared, red, green, blue and ultraviolet), or any number at all, but these cases are seen mostly in specialist imaging fields like microscopy.

 #### The Peculiarity of *ImageJ* TIFF files

 *Note*: If you don't care about the particulars of TIFF files or how this package works on the inside, feel free to skip this subsection.

 It is common to use `TIFFTAG_SAMPLESPERPIXEL` to record the number of channels in a TIFF image, however *ImageJ* sometimes leaves `TIFFTAG_SAMPLESPERPIXEL` with a value of 1 and instead encodes the number of channels in `TIFFTAG_IMAGEDESCRIPTION` which might look something like `"ImageJ=1.51 images=16 channels=2 slices=8"`.

 A conventional TIFF reader would miss this channel information (becaus it is in an unusual place). `ijtiff` does not miss it.
 We'll see an example below.

-First, let's install the package.
+*Note*: These peculiar *ImageJ*-written TIFF files are still bona fide TIFF files according to the TIFF specification.
+They just break with common conventions of encoding channel information.

 Installation
 ------------